MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/bluemix/mobilefirst-server-using-scripts-lbp/index.md

 ## Set up your host machine
 To manage the Bluemix Cloud Foundry app, you need to install the Cloud Foundry CLI.
-You can run the scripts using the macOS Terminal.app or a linux bash shell:
+You can run the scripts using the macOS Terminal.app or a Linux bash shell:

 ### Cloud Foundry CLI